-The numerical simulations were initialized at 0600 UTC 29 September 2011 from the Met Office operational analysis valid at that time and at the same resolution as the simulation.
-The lateral boundary conditions used were the operational lateral boundary conditions, provided by the Met Office, valid from 2100 UTC 28 September for 72 hours and updated every 3 hours.
+The numerical simulations were initialized at 0600 UTC on 29 September 2011 from the Met Office operational analysis valid at that time and at the same resolution as the simulation.
+The lateral boundary conditions used were the operational lateral boundary conditions, provided by the Met Office, valid from 2100 UTC on 28 September for 72 h and updated every 3 h.

-4 Validation of the simulation
+4. Validation of the simulation

-Figure 2 shows the Met Office analysis valid at 0600 UTC 30 September 2011 (Figure 2a) and our simulation at the same time (Figure 2b).
-It includes surface (low-pressure centre), lower-(850-hPa θ_e isolines) and upper-level fields (300-hPa θ and 2-PVU isoline).
+Figure 2 shows the Met Office analysis valid at 0600 UTC on 30 September 2011 (Figure 2(a)) and our simulation at the same time (Figure 2(b)).
+It includes the surface low-pressure centre, and lower- (850 hPa $\theta_e$ contours) and upper-level fields (300 hPa $\theta$ and 2 PVU contours).
 The frontal structure in both frames is remarkably similar, with the low-level cold front appearing ahead of the upper-level trough.
-The 300-hPa θ_e field also appears very similar in both frames.
+The 300 hPa $\theta_e$ field also appears very similar in both frames.
 Nevertheless, there are a few differences to be noted.
-In the simulation the low-pressure centre is located slightly to the west with respect to the analysis.
-Furthermore the θ_e isolines near the low centre are more wrapped-up in the simulation than in the analysis and show signs of an incipient warm seclusion.
-The same characteristic can also be observed at upper levels, where the tropopause (contoured by the 300-hPa 2-PVU isoline) in the simulation is more wrapped-up in the region directly above the surface low centre.
-As a consequence, the simulation shows polar air with lower θ_e being advected towards the cyclone centre.
+In the simulation, the low-pressure centre is located slightly to the west with respect to the analysis.
+Furthermore the $\theta_e$ contours near the low centre are more wrapped up in the simulation than in the analysis and show signs of an incipient warm seclusion.
+The same characteristic can also be observed at upper levels, where the tropopause (contoured by the 300 hPa 2 PVU contour) in the simulation is more wrapped up in the region directly above the surface low centre.
+As a consequence, the simulation shows polar air with lower $\theta_e$ being advected towards the cyclone centre.

-A simulation starting 18 hours earlier (at 1200 UTC 28 September 2011) under otherwise identical conditions was also performed.
+A simulation starting 18 h earlier (at 1200 UTC on 28 September 2011) under otherwise identical conditions was also performed.
 This produced much bigger departures from the analysis.
 The main differences were again found in the structure of the tropopause at 300 hPa above the low centre.
-The simulation exhibited a tropopause that had completely wrapped up around the cyclone centre whereas the tropopause remained to the east of the cyclone centre at all times in the Met Office analysis (e.g., Figure 2a).
-This is an example of errors often found in numerical weather forecasts regarding the downstream ridge (Dirren et al., 2003).
+The simulation exhibited a tropopause which had completely wrapped up around the cyclone centre, whereas the tropopause remained to the east of the cyclone centre at all times in the Met Office analysis (e.g. Figure 2(a)).
+This is an example of errors often found in numerical